wp-plugins/insert-or-embed-articulate-content-into-wordpress/readme.txt

 == Changelog ==

-= 2.12 =
+=4.0=

-Added support for Wordpress 3.9
+Added support for custom lightbox sizing

-Improved error messaging

-= 2.11 =

-Added support for Wordpress 3.8.1
+Added support for custom launch buttons

-= 2.10 =
+Added themes
+Added the ability to disable scroll bars when you launch with a lightbox Added support for custom transitions in the default lightbox Added support for the Nivo lightbox
+Added support for custom transitions in the Nivo lightbox Added a Dashboard that displays on the left side of the Admin panel in Wordpress Crushed bugs

+=3.2=

-Added support for Wordpress 3.5
+Added support for Articulate Studio '13 including Presenter '13, Engage '13, and Quizmaker '13

-Resolved issue in functions.php caused by using PHP short tags

-Resolved some conflicts with jQuery

-= 2.00 =
+=2.00=

 Added lightbox support via Colorbox
 Added the ability to launch the content with a link or a Launch Presentation button